anaiisdcm/ETL-Toutour/README.md

 ● What is the format of the data from each source (e.g., CSV, JSON, XML, database tables)?
-> Data is recieved via JSON from the app
+> Data is received via JSON from the app (like a py dict)

 ● Is the data streaming or can it be loaded in batches?
 > Data is loaded in batches since we don't need in real time following of the apps